mtoyoda/sl/README.md

-SL(1): Cure your bad habit of mistyping
+SL/ABC: Cure your bad habit of mistyping, and remember to Always Be Coding
 =======================================

 SL (Steam Locomotive) runs across your terminal when you type "sl" as